Skip to main content

 https://virtualtour.explorercollege.com/?utm_instagram&utm_medium=paid&utm_campaign=virtual-tour

-You can add parameters and values to your URLs manually, or you can use GA Campaign URL Builder to create your URLs and append the parameters.
+As an alternative to using this Share Modal in the Circuit CMS, you can add parameters and values to your URLs manually, or you can use the GA Campaign URL Builder to add the parameters to your URLs.

 You can add parameters to a URL in any order.
-Note that Analytics is case sensitive, so utm_source=google is different from utm_source=Google.
+Note that UTM fields are case sensitive, so utm_source=google is different from utm_source=Google.
 Case sensitivity applies for each value you define.

 πŸ’‘ Need more help?